North Korea-linked theft and poor key security dominate Web3 losses: Hacken

 Overview

-According to Hacken, a cybersecurity firm, losses in the Web3 sector have surged to nearly $4 billion in 2025.
-A significant portion of these losses, over half, can be attributed to activities linked to North Korea.
-This alarming trend has intensified calls for regulators to transform security guidelines into enforceable regulations.
+In a recent report, Hacken revealed that losses in the Web3 sector have escalated to nearly $4 billion in 2025.
+A significant portion of these losses has been attributed to cyber thefts linked to North Korea.
+This situation has intensified scrutiny on regulatory bodies, which are facing mounting pressure to convert their current security guidance into enforceable regulations.

 From author